cambridge-cares/TheWorldAvatar/Agents/HPLCPostProAgent/README.md

 2022-05-25 12:53:14,785 (STDOUT) Initialised successfully, created derivation instance: <http://www.asyncagent.com/triplestore/repository/derivedAsyn_4bcc05b7-ad07-4de5-b3b1-2543bc45659a>
 ```

 As the derivation is initialised as `Requested` with a timestamp of 0 and the inputs are marked with a timestamp of current time, the derivation is outdated and will be started automatically.
-The update will be taken care of by AgilentPostProc Agent and the IRI of the suggested instance of `OntoRxn:PerformanceIndicator` will be generated and uploaded into the knowledge graph.
+The update will be taken care of by HPLCPostPro Agent and the IRI of the suggested instance of `OntoRxn:PerformanceIndicator` will be generated and uploaded into the knowledge graph.
 The script will also check the timestamp of the created derivation to determine if the update is finished (i.e. a non-zero timestamp), during that process, you may see output messages like:

 ```
 2022-05-25 12:53:17,845 (STDOUT) The current timestamp for the derivation <http://www.asyncagent.com/triplestore/repository/derivedAsyn_4bcc05b7-ad07-4de5-b3b1-2543bc45659a> is 0